Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 # Preface

 Why would you want to know how to derive the Y-Combinator?
 Well, mostly for interest's own sake.
-Modern languages all ship with built-in constructs for recursion.
-It's not likely you'll ever be required to do something like this.

-Curry's presentation of the fixed-point combinator for λ-Calculus (sometime in the late 1930's, I can't find a concrete source) is one of a select few of those early cornerstone results that then went on to shape the world of computing.
-It's a common misconception that electrical computers begat — or at least motivated — study into computation, complexity analysis, universal decidability, and so on.
+1. **History:** It's a common misconception that electrical computers begat — or at least motivated — study into computation, complexity analysis, universal decidability, and so on.
 There's a storied history of logicians delving into these topics long before anyone imagined we would be teaching silicon how to think.

-Curry's Y-Combinator is both a very elegant formal definition of recursion, and an entry point into understanding why developing bug-proof software is systemically difficult.
+Curry's presentation of the fixed-point combinator for λ-Calculus (sometime in the late 1930's, I can't find a concrete source) is one of many early cornerstone results that then went on to shape the world of computing.
+2. **Curry’s Paradox:** This famous paradox shows where logic fails to model some basic properties of speech and mathematics.
+The Y-Combinator may be used used to surface this paradox in computational systems.
+Its close relation with other well known topics like the Liar's paradox, decidability, and Gödel's incompleteness theorems makes this a fun brain teaser to interact with and poses serious challenges to researches involved in the work of trying to formalize or understand the systems being modelled.
+On top of the emergent complexity inherent to the millions of interacting parts of a large software system, writing bug-proof software is systemically difficult too.
+3. **Recursion:** Curry's Y-Combinator is an elegant formal definition of recursion.
+Describing the semantics of a function call is made more complex if your language allows recursion.
+While the process is tedious, function calls can generally be described as an equivalent flat sequence of steps (for example; where you assign some variables and copy the body), so you can easily preserve the meaning of a program with functions within a language that doesn't have them.
+In the face of recursion this simple idea doesn't terminate, so you need some mechanism that lets you reify functions.

 # Prelude